What inspires an artist who grew up in the lush horse country of the Bluegrass to paint the rugged canyon terrain of the American Southwest?

 It’s been a long and challenging journey for Stephen to bring this design to the marketplace.
 However, rather than selling or licensing the patent to a corporation, he would like for all artists to share in the revenue that this new stretcher bar can generate.

 How would he do that?
-Stephen is gearing up to promote an Indiegogo crowdfunding campaign—March 2017—to gain funds that will allow him to launch the business.
+Stephen is gearing up to promote an Indiegogo crowdfunding campaign—summer 2018—to gain funds that will allow him to launch the business.
 Once DrumTyght is operational, Stephen proposes to form an artists’ purchasing cooperative.
 This cooperative would be awarded an exclusive license to sell the DrumTyght stretcher bar.
 Members of the cooperative would get their art materials — and services such as art coaches, accounting, legal and general business services — at greatly reduced costs by cutting out the middle man/retailer.
 In addition, co-op members would share in the earnings from the cooperative’s sales of DrumTyght Stretchers along with other art materials and services based on their patronage of the co-op.

 Stephen’s mother started him on his journey to a career in art.
 They painted together throughout her life, side by side at the kitchen table.
 Although he was detoured from a fine art career in order to support his family, he found his way back to art in the dry Sonoran desert surrounding Tucson, Arizona.
 The desert has become his muse — inspiring not only his painting palette, but also how to help artists create a superior foundation for their art.